ulfarsson/bisc/README.md

 git pull https://github.com/ulfarsson/bisc.git
 ```

 hitting Enter after each line.
-All you need to do now is navigate into the
+Now navigate into the
-`bisc` folder (`cd bisc`), type `sage` and hit Enter.
+`bisc` folder (`cd bisc`).
+You now have two options:
+1. Type `sage` and hit Enter.
+You are now working with Sage in the terminal.

-You have now started Sage.
-Type `%runfile helper_functions.sage` to load all the
+   Type `%runfile helper_functions.sage` to load all the neccessary files.
+2. If you do not like working in a terminal you can instead click the New button
+   and create a Sage Worksheet.
+In the first line type
-neccessary files.
+   `runfile('helper_functions.sage')` to load all the neccessary files.

+The rest of the tutorial works the same for option 1. and 2. above.

 ### Creating a permutation set to investigate